soos3d/SpectraX/README.md

 A lightweight CLI tool for quickly setting up a secure RTSP/HLS video streaming server.
 Turn your phone or webcam into a network camera with proper authentication and easy-to-use streaming URLs.

+Basically this is ideal when you want to easily stream from your phone or camera to your computer and then process the video feed.
+I didn't find any simple tool so I just made one.

 ## Overview

 This tool wraps [MediaMTX](https://github.com/bluenviron/mediamtx) (a powerful RTSP/HLS server) with: